shankypedia/shankypedia/README.md

 ### 👤 About Me

 I'm Sashank Bhamidi, a dedicated DevOps Engineer passionate about optimizing and automating cloud infrastructure.
-Currently pursuing a BSc.
+BSc.
 (Honours) in Cloud Computing and Big Data at Reva University, I thrive on challenges that drive innovation.
 My focus is on CI/CD pipelines, containerization, and infrastructure as code.
 I'm always eager to learn and collaborate on exciting projects in the tech industry.

 ### 🎓 Education